knative/serving/docs/spec/spec.md

       # is a core.v1.Container; some fields not allowed, such as resources, ports
       container: ... # See the Container section below

+      # is a heavily restricted []core.v1.Volume; only the secret and configMap
+      # types are allowed.
+      volumes:
+      - name: foo
+        secret: ...
+      - name: bar
+        configMap: ...

       # +optional concurrency strategy.
 Defaults to Multi.
       # Deprecated in favor of ContainerConcurrency.
       concurrencyModel: ...